-Orthopnea is a shortness of breath that affects a person when they are lying down but subsides in other positions, such as standing or sitting up.
-Orthopnea is often a symptom of heart failure or lung disease, but it can also result from other conditions.
+Orthopnea is shortness of breath that affects a person when they are lying down and subsides in other positions, such as standing or sitting up.
+Orthopnea is often a symptom of heart failure or lung disease, though it can also result from other conditions.

-For people with orthopnea, the breathing difficulty typically disappears quickly after they get up from a horizontal position.
-In a related condition known as paroxysmal nocturnal dyspnea, the shortness of breath wakes the person up a couple of hours after they fall asleep.
+For people with orthopnea, breathing difficulties typically disappear quickly after they get up from a horizontal position.
+In a related condition known as paroxysmal nocturnal dyspnea, shortness of breath wakes the person up a couple of hours after they fall asleep.

-In this article, we look at the symptoms, causes, diagnosis, and treatment of orthopnea.
+This article looks at the causes, diagnosis, and treatment of orthopnea.

 People often describe orthopnea as a sensation of tightness in the chest that makes breathing difficult or uncomfortable.
 Some individuals may also experience chest pain.